gloh/Plaid/README.md

-# Plaid
-Application for Plaid Business Development
+# Application for Plaid Business Development